wisersteps/wed/RULES.md

 7. **Grunt Usage**
    - Automate:
-     - CSS/JS minification
+     - CSS/JS minification and uglification
-     - POT file generation
+     - POT file generation for translations
      - Optional: linting or live reload
+   - Include Gruntfile.js and package.json in the root directory
+   - Configure grunt tasks for:
+     - Uglifying JS files into .min.js versions
+     - Minifying CSS files into .min.css versions
+     - Generating POT files for translations with grunt-wp-i18n
+     - Setting up watch tasks for development

 ---